 Using Automation to Conquer Unit Testing Fears

-I personally prefer to look trainings in 1.5 or 2 speed mode and can get everything that I want for high level overview of the new technology and I can always slow down a bit to check something important or interesting.
+I personally prefer to look training in 1.5 or 2-speed mode and can get everything that I want for high-level overview of the new technology and I can always slow down a bit to check something important or interesting.
 Here is one of the training examples just to give hands up on what online training looks like, Troubleshooting Performance Problems with Virtual Machines:

 The advantage of online training is that you can learn at your own pace and when you have time.
 You are not limited for time or device, you can take courses even in the Windows Phone.
 Conference speakers, developers are right in front of you and it is not so expensive or overwhelming.

 Pluralsight’s top five instructors average more than $400,000/year and the company-wide average is over $40,000/year.
-Full time commitment to pluralsight trainings is addition and nice medium for true professionals from the industry.
-Brand Pluralsight is attached to people who is presenting, it is oportunity to scale and brand recognition for them to raise profile etc. they can reach people that they cannot reach on the conferences, people that teach on pluralsight are doing real work and they are mostly from consulting, but also good teachers.
+The full-time commitment to pluralsight training is an addition and nice medium for true professionals from the industry.
+Brand Pluralsight is attached to people who are presenting, it is an opportunity to scale and brand recognition for them to raise profile etc. they can reach people that they cannot reach on the conferences, people that teach on pluralsight are doing real work and they are mostly from consulting, but also good teachers.
 If teaching online appeals to you, read more about the Pluralsight teaching opportunity and watch the video below for a little inspiration.
 What are you waiting for?